Renewal Journal 19: Church

 Most of these articles were presented and discussed at the 2002 Contemporary Issues in Ministry conference held at the School of Ministries of Christian Heritage College in Brisbane, Australia.

 The Renewal Journal Publications in the 21st century include inspirational books on renewal and revival on www.renewaljurnal.com.
 The books continue to explore stories of renewal and revival.
 Here is another.

 Matt Ransom tells of the beginnings of a new ministry for Fr Charlie Kape.

 I have to tell you of the amazing story of Fr Charlie Kape, a Papua New Guinea Catholic Priest.

 In Feb.
 1998 he visited our church, St Thomas the Apostle Canberra, to take part in a school of evangelization.
 At the same time a number of revival meetings with being held with Randy Clark and his team.
 Fr Charlie got absolutely blasted as a result of Randy’s ministry and went back to PNG full of God’s FIRE.

 The day Fr Charlie returned, he was at a meeting and he prayed with a woman with a broken arm.
 Her arm was instantly healed.
 The next day he was asked to go and visit a man with tuberculosis, he was bedridden.
 He too was instantly healed.

 As a consequence crowds began to seek him out, and again many were healed.

 At one meeting, Fr Charlie was in an area where he didn’t know the language.
 So he spoke in tongues.
 All the people understood him speaking to them eloquently about Jesus Christ.

-Fr Charlie has also suffered much attack.
+Fr Charlie has also suffered many attacks.
 In June of 1999, he was attacked by a group of young men.
 One attempted to pierce him with a sword and another bashed him with a sword.
 He ended up in hospital and showed us the scars in his head.